Licensing Contributor Julia Wimmerlin on how editorial translates to stock photography

 At 500px amazing photography is at our core, but these photos would not be possible without the talented people behind the lens.
 The 500px Spotlight series highlights the global and diverse photographers that are part of the 500px Community.
 This week we are excited to introduce you to Licensing contributor and 500px Ambassador, Julia Wimmerlin.

 I started photography as a hobby in Japan in 2011, with street photography.
-I tried different genres and with , travel and animal photography became my main fields.
+I tried different genres and with time, travel and animal photography became my main fields.
 I did some portraits here and there, but it was not consistent and I did not really invest enough time into it.

 In 2020, with the restrictions of movement and in-person communication, my previous world of constant change of places and faces disappeared, leaving me literally in front of the mirror.
 In search of an outlet for creative energy, I started shooting predominantly self-portraits in which light and color became the protagonists, and I was an additional element.
-Light and color are able to most honestly convey emotions, and states from despair and loneliness to hope and transformation.
+Light and color are able to most honestly convey , and states from despair and loneliness to hope and transformation.

 When looking through your published work, it’s truly amazing to see where you’ve been and the fantastic images you were able to capture.
 Some of the travel-by-sea and wildlife work looks like it could have been particularly challenging.
 Is there a scenario you could share in which you faced an unexpected challenge, and how you overcame it?

-In reality the major challenge is thinking on your .
+In reality the major challenge is thinking on your feet.
 Usually plans don’t work out as expected, so you need to quickly assess the situation, adjust, and make the best out of it.
-It can be about absolutely anything—the camera settings, light position, not to let the wild animal pass, drone battery draining, and many, many more.
+It can be about absolutely anything—the camera settings, light position, not moving to let the wild animal pass, drone battery draining, and many, many more.

 Recently, you’ve been shooting a style of artistic editorial photography.
 What inspired you to step into such a creative genre of photography?